shelling/app-ldap/README.md

 LDAP server and client well and install App::LDAP, it would serves there as the tools you are familiar to and help you migrate/import/export data rapidly.
 Enjoy the time managing hundreds of computers without more loading.

+## WARNING

+This software is under the heavy development and considered ALPHA quality till the version hits v1.0.0.
+Things might be broken, not all features have been implemented, and APIs will be likely to change.
+YOU HAVE BEEN WARNED.

 ## INSTALLATION

 App::LDAP installation is straightforward.
 If your CPAN shell is set up,